influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/xpath_json.md

 ```

-__Please note__: The resulting fields are _always_ of type string!
+**Please note**: The resulting fields are _always_ of type string.

 It is also possible to specify a mixture of the two alternative ways of
 specifying fields.
-In this case _explicitly_ defined tags and fields take
+In this case, _explicitly_ defined tags and fields take
 _precedence_ over the batch instances if both use the same tag/field name.

 ### metric_selection (optional)